Lucaszw/Resume/README.md

 - Developed a software application in ThreeJS for designing paper light boxes in SVG format.
 - Wrote custom gcode for printing designs using a standard laser engraver or cutter.
 - Demonstrated potential for encouraging individuals to create image segmentation datasets.

+### Glow Worm Toy
+- Developed a prototype toy with a focus on emergent positional patterns through IR enhanced toys.
+- Each glow worm is turned on by pressing its back, and causing a periodic response from its surrounding toys.
+- The result is fantastic light effects that people of all ages can engadge with

 ## My Favourite Courses